 - complete and sign a proxy form with a later date than the one you previously sent, and deliver or deposit it to AST as described above before 5:00 p.m.
-(Toronto time) on Thursday, May 2, 2019 - submit new voting instructions to AST by telephone or the Internet before 5:00 p.m.
-(Toronto time) on Thursday, May 2, 2019 - deliver or deposit a notice in writing with your new instructions signed by you, or your attorney as authorized by you in writing, to Sun Life Assurance at the address below before 5:00 p.m.
-(Toronto time) on Wednesday, May 8, 2019, or if the meeting is adjourned, before 5:00 p.m.
-(Toronto time) on the business day before the meeting is reconvened - give your written instructions signed by you, or your attorney as authorized by you in writing, to the Chairman of the meeting before the start of the meeting or before the meeting is reconvened.
+(Toronto time) on Tuesday, April 28, 2020 - submit new voting instructions to AST by telephone or the Internet before 5:00 p.m.
+(Toronto time) on Tuesday, April 28, 2020 - deliver or deposit a notice in writing with your new instructions signed by you, or your attorney as authorized by you in writing, to Sun Life Assurance at the address below before 5:00 p.m.
+(Toronto time) on Monday, May 4, 2020, or if the meeting is adjourned, before 5:00 p.m.
+(Toronto time) on the business day before the meeting is reconvened.